caberger/tutorials/jee-docker/readme.md

 JEE Docker Application Stack
 ===

-The JEE Docker Application stack is local environment to run develop, run and test Java Enterprise Applications.
+The JEE Docker Application stack is a local environment to develop Java Enterprise Applications.

 Service Stack
 ---